-Long before you realize the problem, your brain may be wired to fail.
-Simple choices you make about moods today might surprise you with tomorrow’s mood.
+Long before you realize the stress problem, your brain may already be wired to fail.
+Simple choices you make about moods today though, will likely surprise you with tomorrow’s mood changes.
 How so?

-Yield to worry – and you could be opening windows to stress hormones that act as savior and strike as killer.
+Yield to worry, for instance – and you could be opening windows to stress hormones that appear as savior but strike as killer.

 Out of Sorts?

 Let’s say you find yourself crankier than normal.
 You may suffer anxiety, or fear that stops you from taking that risk that will help you ace your next test.

 When anxiety wins, you’ve likely stirred up a dangerous chemical hormone in your brain that pushes against relationships, courage, solutions, and general well being.